jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentballotstateof.md

     _Internal references:_

     * [`_getStructFor`](\_getstructfor.md)
-3. Return the `_ballotStateOf` the latest funding cycle configuration as is determined by the current configuration and the funding cycle it's based on.
+3. Return the ballot state of the latest funding cycle configuration as is determined by the current configuration and the funding cycle it's based on.

     ```solidity
     return _ballotStateOf(_projectId, _fundingCycle.configuration, _fundingCycle.basedOn);